ylhyra/ylhyra_content/not_data/content/explanations/Culture/Style_of_Icelandic_used_in_the_news.md

 ## Examples
 These examples are from the article ''[https://www.frettabladid.is/frettir/villikettirnir-fa-lagalega-stodu/ Villikettirnir fá lagalega stöðu]'' from [https://www.frettabladid.is/ Fréttablaðið].

-*„''Nefnir Arndís fyrsta verkefni félagsins...''“ In this example, they have placed the verb in the first position.
-In spoken Icelandic, this would be „''Arndís nefnir fyrsta verkefni félagsins''“.
+*„<i>Nefnir Arndís fyrsta verkefni félagsins...</i>“ In this example, they have placed the verb in the first position.
+In spoken Icelandic, this would be „<i>Arndís nefnir fyrsta verkefni félagsins</i>“.
-*„''Staða þeirra hefur verið mjög bágborin í gegnum tíðina.''“ The word ''bágborin'' is almost never used in spoken Icelandic, so this is an example of the use of a formal variety of Icelandic.
+*„<i>Staða þeirra hefur verið mjög bágborin í gegnum tíðina.</i>“ The word ''bágborin'' is almost never used in spoken Icelandic, so this is an example of the use of a formal variety of Icelandic.

 Other examples: